mrrobotdotapp/docs.mrrobot.app/README.md

 ## 🚀 Project Structure

-Inside of your Starlight project, you'll see the following folders and files:
+Inside your Starlight project, you'll see the following folders and files:

 ```
 .